 Trivia about alcohol are fun!
 Amaze your friends and relatives.
 These trivia about alcohol appear in 12 categories.
-And they are in the following order.

 - Cultural Traditions

 - Bottles, Corks, Etc.

 - Bourbon is the official spirit of the U.S., by act of Congress.
 54

 - Adding a miniature onion to a martini turns it into a Gibson.
 38